rust-lang/rfcs/text/0000-target-tier-policy.md

 [motivation]: #motivation

-Rust developers regularly implement new targets in the Rust compiler, and reviewers of pull requests for such new targets would like a clear, consistent policy to cite for accepting or rejecting such targets.
+Rust developers regularly implement new targets in the Rust compiler, and reviewers of Rust pull requests for such new targets would like a clear, consistent policy to cite for accepting or rejecting such targets.
 Currently, individual reviewers do not know what overall policy to apply, and whether to apply solely their own judgment or defer to a Rust governance team.

 Rust developers regularly ask how they can raise an existing target to tier 2 (and in particular how they can make it available via `rustup`), and